Finding your way in multifunctional processes and recycling

 No one true way

+Allocation is dividing the input or output flows of a process between the product system that is under study and other product systems.
 Because there is no obvious solution to many impact allocation problems, the ISO standards for life cycle assessment leave a large degree of freedom, and they can be interpreted in many ways.
 For the problems of recycling and multifunctional processes, there are also multiple good points of view, as you’ll understand after reading this article.

 LCI data providers also have different views on how to deal with these issues.
 For example, the Agri-footprint database is available in three versions with three different allocation keys to divide the upstream burdens of multifunctional processes between the co-products.
 The ecoinvent data is also available in three different versions, based on very diverse approaches.